peterzan/ILETP/CONTRIBUTING.md

 - Assume positive intent.
 - Challenge ideas, not people.
-- Specs evolve over time — nothing is final.
+- Items will evolve over time, although not necessarily maintained/updated by me — nothing is final.
 - Diversity of perspective = strength.

 ## Before submitting a PR